Ministry of Information and Communications Technology of Iran: History

 The Postal services Ministry had an organization restructuring in 1906.
 Telegraph bureau was put under the administration of the Postal ministry and the Ministry of Post and Telegraph formed.
 The first telephone patent assigned to Basir-ol-mamalek in 1900 and since then the telephone services started working in Tehran.
 In 1929, the Ministry of Postal and Telegraph offered a proposal to the parliament for purchasing the stocks of the only Telephone Company.
 Then the Ministry of Post, Telegraph, and Telephone was formed after the government purchased the stocks of the only Telephone Company.

 After the 1929, many development projects were done to the ministry until 2003.
 There were several subsidiary company and centers which went through many evolutions and were able to spread communication solutions inside Iran.
 In 2003, a bill of duties and responsibilities in the parliament of Iran decided to rename the ministry from "Ministry of P.T.T" to "Ministry of I.C.T".
 The Bill also brought a structural reform to the Ministry of I.C.T.
 It contained new laws and mandates from the Parliament.
 Thus three private companies: Data Communication Company, acquired by the I.C.T in 2005 and T.I.C and M.C.I were established beside T.C.I.
 Some of the evolutions are establishing T.C.I and I.R.I Post Company as well as organizing two organizations named I.S.A and C.R.A, and also working to build two new councils named "High Council of IT" and "Space Council".

+Programs

+As of January 2025, the combined number of users across Iranian messaging apps exceeded 100 million due to their connection to the Message Exchange Bus (MXB), which links all the messaging apps together.
+This system was developed by the ministry.

+The ministry created radar.game and 403.online in 2022 allowing access to games and foreign sites, Iran had two million homes with fiber optical connected internet.

+The ministry has deployed a what it calls "Professional Internet" for some corporations which is internet without National Information Network.
+The government also controls internet speed access.

+It also had supported cloud messaging apps it has interlinked and compared it with Digital Markets Act.

+The ministry mainly selects Chinese corporations for imported technology parts for their quality.

+According to Foreign Policy the ministry helps mass surveillance and repression mostly.
+Their ministers have been sanctioned by foreign governments on several occasions.

+It has developed national information network registration site.

+Workgroup

+The minister is a part of special taskforce for the digital economy.

+Chart

+Departments and agencies working throughout the ministry include Iranian Space Research Center, Telecommunication Company of Iran, Telecommunication Infrastructure Company.